LorenaSabou/GUI-Weather/README.md

-### Write an application which allows you to see the weather for the current day.
+An application which allows you to see the weather for the current day.
 (GUI included)

 ## Input data:
   -File: input.txt